Council members are expected to make decisions in the best interests of their community. To do this, they must consider each issue on its merits.

 All such gifts must be disclosed within ten days of receipt: the CEO makes the disclosure to the mayor or president; council members make the disclosure to the CEO.
 The CEO must update the gifts register within 10 days and an up-to-date version of the register is required to be published on the local government’s official website.

-The Act sets out the information that must be disclosed:
+Form 4 of the Local Government (Administration) Regulations 1996 sets out the information that is to be disclosed: